WEBINARs & podcasts

 Monday, June 13

-Finding and Registering Residents of Subsidized Housing
+Registering Residents of Subsidized Housing and Community Members

 Housing advocates, resident councils, and tenant associations are eager to increase voter registration among new residents and other individuals who are eligible to vote.
 There are best practices for finding and registering these voters.
 This webinar will share strategies for identifying residences and neighborhoods with high numbers of eligible voters who are not yet registered; incorporating voter registration into day-to-day operations at service agencies, libraries, and community centers; working with managers to reach low-income residents; and using tools such as the Preservation Database.